liquid-labs/git-report/README.md

 ## Command reference

-### Multi-repo reports

-The common `--multi-base|-M` option can specify either:
-* a directory containing git repos (hard or soft linked), or
-* a GitHub organization, specified as `github://<GitHub org key>`

-Where supported, the report will include each linked repository or all repos in the named org accessible by the user.

-### Report format
+### Common options

+#### Scope

+By default, the report will generate a report based on the current repository (working directory).
+If `--scope` (or `-s`) is set, then a report will be generated for all repos in the designated scope.
+Scope may be an org key, such as 'acme' or a repository key such as 'acme/tools'.
+If scoped to an org, then the report will include all visible repos in the org.

+#### Format

 The common `--format|-f` option accepts:
+* `terminal` or `term` : (default) Generates a tabular report for display in a terminal.
-* `markdown` or `md` : (default) Generates a report in Mardown meant to be read by a human.
+* `markdown` or `md` : Generates a report in Mardown meant to be read by a human.
 In addition to the basic data, Markdown reports may contain additional content besides the basic data.
 E.g., graphs, context notes, indexes, etc.
 * `tsv` : Generates report data in "tab separated values" format.
 * `json` : Generates report data in JSON format.